ASCNet: Self-supervised Video Representation Learning with Appearance-Speed Consistency: Experiments

 \subsection{Implementation Details}

-\textbf{Backbone networks.} To study the effectiveness and generalization ability of our method in detail, we choose three different backbone networks as the video encoder, which have been widely used in recent self-supervised video representation learning methods, \ie 3D ResNet~\cite{3dresnet}, R(2+1)D~\cite{r2+1d}, and S3D-G~\cite{s3dg}.
-3D ResNet~\cite{3dresnet} is a natural extension of the ResNet architecture~\cite{resnet} for directly tackling 3D volumetric video data by extending 2D convolutional kernel to the 3D counterpart.
+\textbf{Backbone networks.} To study the effectiveness and generalization ability of our method in detail, we choose three different backbone networks as the video encoder, which have been widely used in recent video self-supervised learning methods, \ie 3D ResNet~\cite{3dresnet}, R(2+1)D~\cite{r2+1d}, and S3D-G~\cite{s3dg}.
+3D ResNet~\cite{3dresnet} is a natural extension of the ResNet architecture~\cite{resnet} for directly tackling 3D volumetric video data by extending 2D convolutional kernels to the 3D counterparts.
 R(2+1)D~\cite{r2+1d} is proposed to decompose the full 3D convolution into the 2D spatial convolution followed by the 1D temporal convolution.
 Moreover, following previous work~\cite{speednet,pace}, we use the state-of-the-art backbone S3D-G~\cite{s3dg} to further exploit the potential of the proposed approach.

 \textbf{Self-supervised pretraining stage.} Following prior work~\cite{pace,speednet,chen2020rspnet}, we sample 16 consecutive frames with 112 \x 112 spatial size for each clip unless specified otherwise.
 Video clips are augmented using random cropping with resizing, random color jittering, random Gaussian blurring, and random grayscale and solarization.
 We utilize LARS as the optimizer with a momentum of 0.9 and weight decay of 1e-6 for training without dropout operation.
 We set the base learning rate to 0.3, scaled linearly with the batch size \emph{b}; \ie the learning rate is set to 0.3\x \emph{b}/128.
 The pretraining process is carried out for 200 epochs by default.
 The possible playback speed \emph{s} for the clips in this paper is set to \{1\x, 2\x, 4\x, 8\x\}, \ie, sampling frames consecutively or setting the sampling interval to \{2,4,8\} frames.
 We use only the raw unfiltered RGB video frames as the input and do not make use of optical flow or other auxiliary signals during training.
 Moreover, we instantiate all projection heads as a fully connected layer with 256 output dimensions.
 We apply L2 normalization for all features.
 After pretraining, we drop the projection heads and use the features for downstream tasks.
 When jointly optimizing $\mathcal{L}_a$ and $\mathcal{L}_m$, we empirically set the parameters $\gamma$ as 0.5 for loss balance.